emacs-eldev/eldev/README.md

      would be a good value for `DIRECTORY`.
 You could even install in e.g. `/usr/local/bin` — but make sure you have permissions first.

-3. Mostly for developing Emake itself.
+4. Mostly for developing Emake itself.

    * Clone the source tree from GitHub.

-   * Set variable `EMAKE_LOCAL` to the full path of the working directory.
+   * Set environment variable `$EMAKE_LOCAL` to the full path of the working directory.

    * Make sure executable `emake` is available.
 Either follow any of the first way to install Emake, or symlink/copy file `bin/emake`